Klasky Csupo: Early years (1982–1989)

-Success with animated series (1991–2005)
+Success with animated series (1989–2005)

-In 1991, Klasky Csupo created Rugrats, one of the first animated shows for Nickelodeon (known as "Nicktoons") which was inspired by the couple's two sons and the idea of what they would do if they could speak.
+In 1989, Klasky Csupo created Rugrats.
+Premiering on Nickelodeon in 1991 as one of the first animated shows for the network (known as "Nicktoons"), it was inspired by the couple's two sons and the idea of what they would do if they could speak.
 Their next major series was Duckman for the USA Network, which revolved around the home life and adventures of a dim-witted and lascivious private detective duck named Eric Duckman.
 The series ran from 1994 to 1997.
 During the same time, Nickelodeon released Klasky Csupo's second Nicktoon series, Aaahh!!!
 Real Monsters.
 During this time, Klasky Csupo originally ended production on Rugrats due to the network's since-outdated 65-episode rule.
 However, with continued success of Rugrats reruns, it exploded in popularity with high ratings and increasing advertising deals, prompted Nickelodeon and Klasky Csupo to resume production on the series.
 The show was cited as "a show like the Simpsons, but for children".

 In 1993, Klasky Csupo worked with comedian Lily Tomlin and her partner Jane Wagner to bring the irascible little girl, Edith Ann, to television in two half-hour animated specials for ABC.
 The first, A Few Pieces of the Puzzle, aired in January 1994, and received critical acclaim, and the second, Homeless Go Home, aired in May 1994, and also had critical acclaim and ratings.

-In 1995, the studio premiered Santo Bugito.
-Created by Arlene Klasky and Gabor Csupo for CBS, Santo Bugito tells the story of a small town of 64 million insects located on the border of Texas and Mexico.
+Subsequently, the studio created Santo Bugito.
+Premiering on CBS in 1995, Santo Bugito tells the story of a small town of 64 million insects located on the border of Texas and Mexico.
 Music-driven and Latin-influenced, the series stars Cheech Marin, Joan Van Ark, Tony Plana, William Sanderson, George Kennedy, Marabina Jaimes, and David Paymer, and is highlighted by a distinctive look and the music of Mark Mothersbaugh, the Devo keyboardist who also composed the music of Rugrats.